tomxue/ReSampler/README.md

 ### Additional options: ###

 **--mt** Multi-Threading (since v1.2.2).
 This will cause ReSampler to process each channel in a separate thread.
-Only a multi-core system, this makes better use of available CPU resources and results in a significant speed improvement.
+On a multi-core system, this makes better use of available CPU resources and results in a significant speed improvement.

 **--doubleprecision** will force resampler to use double-precision arithmetic for its *internal calculations* and doesn't have anything to do with the file formats, although if you are working with 64-bit double-precision files, it would make sense to use double precision for calculations used in processing.